 Who could resist?
 The race was on!
 Or at least until all of us except Martha, saw the nun suddenly appeared as if Aristotle had dropped in deus ex machina to resolve our plot of tragedies.
 In unison and in panic we all let the laundry cart go with Martha still in it.
 Rather than stop, the newly-winged-wagon headed down the stairs with Martha still laughing among tumbled sheets in an unhinged flying machine.
 After we ensured Martha was fine, we abandoned our joy ride for safety in the nearest dorm.
 We reasoned that if anybody could make an angry nun smile while sitting in a laundry heap at the foot of the stairs, Martha could.
 So why then do people like Martha smile, when others like the rest of us, stress over the same situation?

 Meet the namungo gang.
-They jam-pack social and emotional health into hidden and unused intelligences already present in our brains!
+They jam-pack social and emotional health into hidden and unused intelligences already stored as mental power-tools in our brains!

-The namungo gang is here to help you sidestep panic and rebuild hope.
+The namungo gang is here to help us sidestep panic and rebuild hope in tough times.

 You may remember namungos – those fictional characters, with real brain parts!
-But did you know these magical characters offer real tools from our own mental stockpiles to help us let go of what is in order to live dreams that could be ours?
+But did you know these magical characters offer real tools from our own mental stockpiles?
+Tools to help us let go of what is in order to live dreams that could be ours?
 How so?

-Namungos offer 6 surefire ways to let go and leap forward ~
+Namungos offer 6 surefire ways to let go of toxins and leap forward with emotional benefits ~

 1. BAS stores good habits that healthy minded people build – such as regular sleep patterns.
 Each good habit stored becomes the practice easily retrieved as tools to spot and enjoy future possibilities.